SFujiN/raytracing_in_a_weekend/README.md

 # Raytracing In A Weekend
 My run amok of raytracing in a weekend, purely for educational purposes.
+Cheers!
-Cheers!\n This project was made using a batchfile, to sorta challenge myself to work on Windows 10.
+This project was made using a batchfile, to sorta challenge myself to work on Windows 10.
 I'll probably revisit this for unix systems

 # How to run